CaioMassucato/bron-kerbosch/README.md

 # How to run

-### To run the project, execute the following command:
+### To run the project, execute the following command in the src directory:
 ```
 python3 main.py
 ```